iamdevonbutler/brahma/docs/commands/remote.md

 make a commit hash - make sure we cant' update when everything is up to date.

+@todo want a way to checkout a different versions of the site, u should be able to upload a new version but not have it take effect until u manually check it out. so u can put up commits for site maintaince

 todo - terminal progress when doing adding a remote. log the steps its doing then show progress.